My Uncopyright "Policy"

 Both laws are the basis of human decency and healthy relationships.
 They’re what we teach our kids right away with variations of “Don’t hit!”, “Don’t snatch!”, and “Tell me the truth”.

 They’re the same laws that lead our instincts to cry out against oppression, theft, or betrayal.
 Those words have power because they represent defiance against the natural law that underpins society.

 That’s all well and good, and you may be nodding your head up until this point, but the second natural law became a bit tricky in 1624 when England’s parliament set a precedent with The Statute of Monopolies and extended property rights to include ideas, designs, or written words.

-Not so with intellectual property, because as soon as you’ve read these words they exist in your mind while also existing in mine.
-I have the thing, and you have it too.
+Not so with intellectual property, because as soon as you’ve read these words they exist in your mind while also existing in mine (unless I've forgotten them, in which case you have the only mental copy right now).

 In fact, you can load these words on as many computer screens as you should choose to without taking any words away from the other computer screens or from my mind (good luck doing the same with a house or a cow).

 The right to property is fundamentally based on the concept of scarcity.
 If there is no scarcity, there is no natural reason to hoard possessions.
 If I had unlimited things, then of course you could have one of mine.
 You taking one away would make no difference because I still had unlimited things.

 The only reason to keep my unlimited things would be to maintain a monopoly, so I could hoard all the unlimited things and dole them out to other people at my mercy.